-Types of Data to be Included in Data Sets Submitted to the NHLBI Data Repository
+Types of Clinical Data to be Included in Datasets Submitted to the NHLBI

-- Clinical Trials – data sets should include baseline, interim visit, ancillary data, procedural based data, and outcome data, along with laboratory measurements not otherwise summarized.
+- Clinical Trials – datasets should include baseline, interim visit(s), ancillary data, procedural-based data, and outcome data, along with laboratory measurements not otherwise summarized.

-Data from scored or procedural assessments (e.g., food item data, psycho-social questionnaires, individual electrocardiographic lead scores, etc.) should include for each participant both raw data elements and summary information where feasible.
+Data from scored or procedural assessments (e.g., food item data, psycho-social questionnaires, individual electrocardiographic lead scores, etc.) should be included for each participant with both raw data elements and summary information.

 Data must be provided in a manner that protects the privacy of study participants.
-Steps taken to protect participant privacy in preparing a data set must be documented.
-A summary of all proposed modifications and deletions to be made to a data set should be submitted to and approved by the NHLBI Data Repository representative prior to their implementation.
+Steps taken to protect participant privacy in preparing a dataset must be documented and submitted (e.g., age Winsorizing, date shifting, etc.).
+Data submitters are encouraged to provide the BDC-Data Management Core (DMC) with a summary of all proposed modifications and deletions to be made to a dataset prior to their implementation.

-The following guidelines provide a framework for decision-making regarding preparation of data sets:
+The following is a framework for decision-making regarding preparation of datasets:

-- Replace original identification numbers with new, randomized identification numbers to sever linkage with existing data both in terms of the identification number and order within the data.
-Codes linking the new and original participant identifier should be sent to the NHLBI in a separate file along with data fields indicating relevant consent restrictions (i.e. commercial use restriction Yes/No), so that linkage may be made if allowed and necessary for future research.
+- Replace original identification numbers with new, randomized identification numbers to preserve privacy with existing data both in terms of the identification number and order within the data, while still retaining linkage information to facilitate multi-modal data linkages, especially for longitudinal cohort studies with multiple data modalities (e.g., clinical, omics, imaging, sleep, etc.).
+IDs/codes linking the new and original participant identifier should be sent to the NHLBI in a separate file along with data fields indicating relevant consent and/or data use limitations (i.e., commercial use restriction Yes/No) so that linkage may be made if allowed and necessary for future research.

-- Dates: All dates should be coded relative to a specific reference point (e.g., date of randomization or study entry).
+- Dates: All dates should be coded relative to a specific reference point (e.g., date of randomization or study entry), with documentation of the date obfuscation method.
 This provides privacy protection for individuals known to be in a study and to have had some significant event (e.g., a myocardial infarction) on a particular date.

 - Variables that are administrative, sensitive in nature, or related to centers in multicenter studies:

-- Clinical center identifier – Do not include center identifiers in trials or studies that have only a few centers and/or relatively few participants per center, as this could facilitate identification of participants.
+- Clinical center identifier – Do not include center identifiers in trials or studies that have relatively few participants per center (e.g. less than 10 or approximately 5%), as this could facilitate the identification of participants.
 In trials that have either many centers or a large number of participants per center, the identifier may offer little possibility of identifying individuals, and investigators and the NHLBI will determine on a case-by-case basis whether to include them.

-- Delete interviewer or technician identification numbers, batch numbers, or other administrative data, as this could facilitate identification of participants.
+- Do not include interviewer or technician identification numbers, batch numbers, or other administrative data, as this could facilitate the identification of participants.

-- If it is not directly relevant to the original aims of the study, delete sensitive data, including incarcerations, illicit drug use, mental illness, risky behaviors (e.g., carrying a gun or exhibiting violent behavior), sexual attitudes or behaviors, and selected medical conditions (e.g., alcohol use disorders, HIV/AIDS).
+- If it is not directly relevant to the original aims of the study, obfuscate or remove sensitive data, including incarcerations, illicit drug use, mental illness, risky behaviors (e.g., carrying a gun or exhibiting violent behavior), sexual attitudes or behaviors, and selected medical conditions (e.g., alcohol use disorders, HIV/AIDS).

-- Delete regional variables with little or no variation within a center, because they could be used to identify that center.
+- Delete regional variables with little or no variation within a study center because they could be used to identify that center.

-- Unedited, verbatim responses that are stored as text data (e.g., specified in "other" category) should be deleted or edited to remove any embedded dates, names, or geographic identifiers (hospital names, city name, etc.).
+- Unedited, verbatim responses that are stored as text data (e.g., specified in the "other" category) should be edited to remove any embedded dates, names, or geographic identifiers (hospital names, city names, etc.).